British Rail Class 42: Service

 By 1964, the influx of both more powerful Class 52 Western diesel-hydraulics and Class 47 diesel-electrics drafted into the WR by BR's higher management meant that some D800s were spared for use on the Waterloo–Exeter route.
 At this time, the Western Region (formed upon Nationalisation in 1948 largely from the Great Western Railway) had just assumed control of this line west of Salisbury from the Southern Region of British Railways and conveniently used the "no more crack expresses" edict to get revenge on its pre-Nationalisation rival the Southern Railway by withdrawing altogether the SR's Atlantic Coast Express, which worked beyond Exeter, and replacing it with a semi-fast Waterloo–Exeter service hauled by D800s.
-The WR also took the opportunity to reduce its former rival's main line to single track for long stretches west of Salisbury and to sell off the "surplus" land – a move that is widely regretted today.
+The WR also reducee its former rival's main line to single track for long stretches west of Salisbury.

 The late 1960s saw a brief revival in the fortunes of the D800s.
 For a few months in late 1967 they moved on to the Paddington–Birmingham New Street route and then in early 1968 Paddington–Hereford.
 Rising traffic levels on the Paddington–Plymouth route meant the WR aspired to an hourly service interval for this route with standard 10 and 12 carriage trains.
 The maximum schedule was to be 4 hours 15 minutes for the 225.5 mi, but the "Cornish Riviera Express" would be retimed for 3 hours 45 minutes with stops at Taunton and Exeter only.
 The Class 52 Westerns could only cope with these timings on seven carriage trains.
 The answer was to assemble pairs of D800s and reinstate the multiple working equipment on them, allowing the pair to be controlled by one driver.
 This was done with D819/22–24/27–29/31/32 and D866–69 and the acceleration in schedules did bring a further 7% increase in traffic levels.
 It was not, however, without its problems: a fault on one locomotive in a multiple-unit pair effectively disabled both and one alone could not keep to the schedules.
 By 1969 only two services were booked for a pair of D800s, albeit losing a further 15 minutes off the schedule, and the timetable was largely recast into separate Torbay and Plymouth trains, instead of being split en route.
 This allowed the formations to revert to eight or nine carriages that a single Western could handle alone.

 From 4 October 1971 onwards, Class 33s were scheduled to take over from the Class 42s on Waterloo - Exeter services.
 However, even before this, they were being used as pilot locomotives on some services.